 Could it be that our world could use a few more Hookers?
 (Yes, that’s a shameless double entendre.)
 There’s a tendency in our modern culture to equate faith with unquestioning belief: you believe something without having looked at any reasons for or against believing it, and then you treat it as if it should be off-limits to questions like that.
 This is what upsets vocal critics of faith like the new atheists.
 I think they are right to be upset about this.
 It may be harmless in most cases, but it’s also a breeding ground for fanaticism, terrorism, super-patriotism and other ills that beset our world.

-But I and countless others like me will never speak of faith as a matter of believing without questioning, because we see God as the ever-present reality who constantly eludes any final descriptions, even those of our favorite creeds.
-For us faith is not believing in something absent but trusting in an ever-present reality beyond our grasp or control.
-It does not have to wonder about the existence of such a reality, only about its ultimate character.
+But I and countless others like me over the centuries never speak of faith as a matter of believing without questioning, because we view faith as awakening trustfully to the uniquely ever-present, all-inclusive reality constantly eluding any final descriptions, even those of our favorite creeds.
+Words like “God” or “YHWH” or “Elohim” point to this unique reality open-endedly.
+So for us faith is not believing in something absent but trusting in this seemingly ever-present reality beyond our grasp or control.
+It does not have to wonder about the existence of this reality, only about its ultimate character.
 It is an inkling that this reality in which we already find ourselves immersed is also our ultimate good.
 It is a kind of “knowledge,” or awareness, but not the everyday kind: the more we know of this reality “in which we live and move and have our being” (Acts 17:28), the more we realize that it is too vast, too intimate and too engaging ever to be adequately described.
 The very scriptures and traditions we inhabit, and which inhabit us, speak to us most faithfully, not when we look to them for final “answers,” but when they awaken, transform and deepen this inkling of the ultimate goodness of the reality in which we live and move and have our being.

 Now whenever I say something like this, somebody almost always responds that I’m offering a “liberal” or “academic” redefinition of faith.
 That simply is not true.
 It may be a minority voice in a world where most people, religious or not, would rather not think, but it’s still a voice that’s been around for quite some time.
 Christian thinkers understood faith in this way well before the rise of modern science—not all of them, but many of them, like Hooker.